 7. Confidentiality.
 While this Agreement is in effect and for a period of five years thereafter, Executive shall hold and keep secret and confidential all "trade secrets" (within the meaning of applicable law) and other confidential or proprietary information of Employer and shall use such information only in the course of performing Executive's duties hereunder; provided, however, that with respect to trade secrets, Executive shall hold and keep secret and confidential such trade secrets for so long as they remain trade secrets under applicable law.
 Executive shall maintain in trust all such trade secrets or other confidential or proprietary information, as Employer's property, including, but not limited to, all documents concerning Employer's business, including Executive's work papers, telephone directories, customer information and notes, and any and all copies thereof in Executive's possession or under Executive's control.
-Upon the expiration or earlier termination of Executive's employment with Employer, or upon request by Employer, Executive shall deliver to Employer all such documents belonging to Employer, including any and all copies in Executive's possession or under Executive's control.
+Upon the expiration or earlier termination of Executive's employer, including any and all copies in Executive's possession or under and all copies in Executive's possession or under Executive's control.
 8. Equitable Remedies; Injunctive Relief.
 Executive hereby acknowledges and agrees that monetary damages are inadequate to fully compensate Employer for the damages that would result from a breach or threatened breach of Section 7 of this Agreement and, accordingly, that Employer shall be entitled to equitable remedies, including, without limitation, specific performance, temporary restraining orders, and preliminary injunctions and permanent injunctions, to enforce such Section without the necessity of proving actual damages in connection therewith.
 This provision shall not, however, diminish Employer's right to claim and recover damages or enforce any other of its legal or equitable rights or defenses.